Two-photon-interaction effects in the bad-cavity limit: Temperature resilience of collective phenomena

 When $T=0$, there is no difference between the 1ph and the 2ph models because $\gamma_2 = \gamma_1$.
-In contrast, the two models behave very differently for $T\neq 0$, as shown in Fig.~\ref{fig:JcorrColorMap} where we plot $\Jcorr$ in the two models as functions of the incoherent pumping and the baths temperature in the case of two qubits, for $g=0.01k$ and $\gamloc = 10^{-4}k$.
+In contrast, the two models behave very differently for $T\neq 0$, as shown in Fig.~\ref{fig:JcorrColorMap} where we plot the steady value of $\Jcorr$ in the two models as functions of the incoherent pumping and the baths temperature in the case of two TLSs, for $g=0.01k$ and $\gamloc = 10^{-4}k$.
 A more varied dependence of the collective phenomena on temperature in the 2ph case is observed due to the increase of the collective dissipation rate $\gamma_2$ with the temperature.
-In particular, remarkable differences are observed when $P$ is close to $P^*\equiv\gamma_1 + \gamloc$, since for this value of $P$, in the 1ph case, $\Jcorr=0$ for any $T$, while this is not the case in the two 2ph case.
-This can be also evinced by the analytical expression we have obtained for $\Jcorr$ in the two-qubit case (see Appendix~\ref{APPsubsec:TwoQubitCase}) which shows that subradiance and superdiance are obtained when $P$ is, respectively, lower or higher than $ \gamma_l + \gamloc$.
-This behavior of the sign of $\Jcorr$ has been confirmed in all the other simulations that we have done (up to six qubits).
+In particular, remarkable differences are observed when $P$ is close to $P^*\equiv\gamma_1 + \gamloc$, since for this value of $P$, in the 1ph case, $\Jcorr=0$ for any $T$, while this is not the case in the 2ph case.
+This can be also evinced by the analytical expression we have obtained for $\Jcorr$ in the two-TLS case (see Appendix~\ref{APPSubSec:TwoTLSCase}) which shows that subradiance and superradiance are obtained when $P$ is, respectively, lower or higher than $ \gamma_l + \gamloc$.
+This behavior of the sign of $\Jcorr$ has been confirmed in all the other simulations that we have done (up to six TLSs).
 This means that for $P= P^*$, since $\gamma_2$ increases with temperature, subradiance is observed for any temperature different from zero in the 2ph case.
-One could wonder if part of these differences arise just because the qubits in the 2ph model have frequency $2\omega$ so that, for the same temperature, they interact with local baths by means of a lower average excitation number.
-To check the extent of this effect we have also looked at the same plot using the frequency $2\omega$ for the qubits and the HO for the 1ph case finding only a partial reduction of the differences between the two models.
+One could wonder if part of these differences arises just because the TLSs in the 2ph model have frequency $2\omega$ so that, for the same temperature, they interact with local baths by means of a lower average excitation number.
+To check the extent of this effect we have also looked at the same plot using the frequency $2\omega$ for the TLSs and the HO for the 1ph case finding only a partial reduction of the differences between the two models.
 An example of this issue is treated for a specific example in Fig.~\ref{fig:TemperatureDifferences}.